slavaheroes/brain-captioning-with-gpt2/README.md

-# CCN 2024: Brain Captioning
+# Brain Captioning with GPT-2

 ## Examples of Captioning Results